top of page

 Control creates competence and reliability.

-It also requires continuous effort.
+It also requires ongoing effort.

-Their nervous system remains oriented toward maintaining order.
+Their nervous system remains alert to disorder.

 Structure becomes the default position.